 Once a year, step back and look at the bigger picture:

-- Has your household changed?
+- Has your household or business changed?
 New people, new routines, new vulnerabilities?
+For businesses: new roles, new shift patterns, expanded floor space?

-- Has the neighborhood changed?
-New construction, new businesses, shifts in foot traffic?
+- Has the surrounding area changed?
+New construction, new neighboring businesses, shifts in foot traffic or the character of the block?

-This annual review is also a good time to walk your property with fresh eyes—ideally at night—and identify dark spots, overgrown hedges, or areas where someone could linger unnoticed.
+This annual review is also the right time to walk your property — or walk each location — with fresh eyes, ideally after dark.
+Look for unlit entry points, overgrown landscaping, blind spots in camera coverage, or areas where someone could linger unnoticed.

 ---